 You’ll need an authorization server to issue tokens.
 Your clients must know how to request and cache those tokens.
 And your APIs must validate every incoming token before serving any data.

-This isn’t a small lift.
 But the payoff is clear: you gain control over who accesses what, when, and for how long.
 You eliminate the need for manual key rotation.
 You reduce your blast radius in the event of a leak.
 You also align your platform with the same practices used by Google service accounts, OpenAI tool integrations, and enterprise-grade APIs.
+Additionally, delegated authentication using external providers can further reduce the integration burden and improve scalability.

 If your team is managing MCP servers or planning to onboard enterprise clients, OAuth 2.1 is no longer optional.
 It’s the new baseline.